andymeneely/project-timber-wolf/rules/RULES.md

 **Step 8.
 Set up Noise and Alert trackers** in view of everyone and according to the number of players (3- or 4-player).
 Place the Noise Tracker marker on its starting place.
 Place Team Cash markers on their starting places.
 Place Alert bar on its starting place.

 **Step 9.
 Record your team on the ledger**.
 Determine a name for your team.
-Players are encouraged name their characters.
+Players are encouraged to name their characters.

 # Heist Gameplay